How to deliver treatment

 ❝ practitioners nurture change ❞

-People with addiction problems usually see themselves as having few choices and it is up to practitioners to open up the possibilities for change
+People with addiction problems usually see themselves as having few choices: practitioners open up the possibilities for change.

 Why have practitioners at all?